 Congratulations, your store will now be integrated with your Google Merchant Center account and your products will be listed online through Google's service.

 Please note that it may take some time for Google to publish your product information online after you have transmitted the XML information to your Merchant Center account.

 On the Google Merchant Center Dashboard, click Products to display the details of the products you have uploaded.

 This VAT will calculate based on the default tax with the lowest value configured at Settings > Tax.
 The product prices exported in the Google Feed (when this box is selected) will automatically have the VAT added into the price.

 For more information on configuring tax, see our Tax knowledge base article.

-The Volusion Google Merchant Center export will only send product data for products with a Google Product Category configured in Advanced Info > 3rd Party Integrations.
+The Volusion Google Merchant Center export will only send product data for products with a Google Product Category configured in their Advanced Info > 3rd Party Integrations section.
 Some products, however, will be exempt from the export.